• Menu

 Tempering Toddler Tantrums

-Friends, can I tell you how fortunate I feel that my advanced little girl has decided that being 2 is not a prerequisite to displaying Terrible Twos behavior!?
+Friends, can I tell you how fortunate I feel that my advanced little girl has decided that being two is not a prerequisite to displaying Terrible Twos behavior!?
 Every day I am blessed to practice extreme patience as I experience meltdowns, shrieking, kicking and the occasional bite.
 On really special days she includes advanced moves like planting her feet against the stroller wheels so I can’t push it, making her body limp so that it becomes impossible to move her and my personal favorite, the dump-the-toys-while-staring-you-down-move.

 Take that, Mommy!